How You Can Receive Our Services:

 To affiliate with the DRC in order to request accommodations and support services, a student must:

-- Complete and submit the DRC Registration Form (PDF) or DRC Registration Form (DOC)
+- Complete and submit the DRC Registration Form (PDF)

 - Submit comprehensive documentation, which establishes the presence of one or more disabilities and supports the need for any requested accommodations.
 For more information, please see review our documentation guidelines.